sfindeisen/skryba/README.md

-# Skryba --- static blog generator
+# Skryba &mdash; static blog generator

 Focus on your content.
 Write your blog posts in a lightweight, HTML-friendly XML: